atlas-bi/atlas-service/README.md

 - [ ] option for adding attachments
 - [ ] option to take a screen shot directly
 - [ ] allow multiple people to be assigned to a single ticket
+- [ ] ticket labeling with scoped labels
+- [ ] allow tickets to be grouped into projects
+- [ ] allow tickets inside a project to be split

 **Atlas Integration**